If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 I created this guide to break down everything you need to know about what, when, and how to protect your intellectual property and business.

 Remember that even though trademark law can seem overwhelming, this article will break it down, so it’s not so scary.
-If you decide you need to trademark and seek legal advice, you’ll have a better understanding of trademarking for a small business.

-Have you asked yourself if you’re running your blog or business legally?
 Are you missing some of the important legal pages you need on your blog or business website?

 Check out my legal bundle that includes templates for the three legal pages you must have on your website (plus tons of business contracts you’ll need).